-The Business Education for Teachers project places high school and middle school teachers, counselors and administrators in business and industry settings during the summer.
-During the intensive week-long experience the teachers have an opportunity to learn what their students face when they enter the workplace; see how the subject they teach translates to the work local businesses do; discover what employers expect in relation to attendance, attitude, and other work ethic factors; and build valuable linkages with local companies.
-These linkages give teachers a source for classroom presenters and field trips.
+The Business Education for Teachers project is a Teacher Externship program that places high school and middle school teachers, counselors and administrators in business and industry settings during the summer.
+During the intensive week-long experience, participants have an opportunity to learn what their students face when they enter the workplace; see how the subject they teach translates to the work of local businesses; discover what employers expect in relation to attendance, attitude, and other work ethic factors; and build valuable linkages with local companies.
+These linkages give participants a source for classroom presenters and field trips.
 At the end of the week-long project the teachers meet together, share their experiences, and talk about the basic skills workers will need in order to be successful.
 They also work together to identify strategies for how to take what they learned into the classroom.

 In 2002, the project began with a partnership between Workforce and the Denison Development Alliance (Economic Development entity) and in 2012 expanded to include Sherman ISD teachers and the Sherman Economic Development Corporation.
 In 2015, it was expanded to both Fannin and Cooke County ISD's and economic development entities.
-Although this program was suspended for 2020 due to the Novel Coronavirus COVID-19 restrictions, in 2018 and 2019, Texoma's BET program placed 67 teachers from 27 school districts into local businesses and industry settings in all three counties in the Texoma workforce development area and plans are underway to continue the BET program in 2021.
-Texoma's model that began in 2002 is now a model for the entire state.

-BET gives priority to teachers in the Science, Technology, Engineering and Math (STEM) fields as well as teachers from other disciplines and counselors the opportunity to participate.
-Funding for the project is currently provided by the Texas Workforce Commission, local economic development organizations, local independent school districts and Workforce.
-Texoma already has local commitment for matching funds for the project in 2021 from individual independent school districts and economic development entities.
+Texoma's BET program gives priority to teachers in the Science, Technology, Engineering and Math (STEM) fields.
+Also included are teachers from other disciplines, counselors, and administrators.
+Funding for the project is currently provided by the Texas Workforce Commission, local economic development organizations, local independent school districts and Workforce Texoma.